armanexplorer/golden-codes/_gpg/apt-repos-gpg.md

 ---
-title: how to work with gpg keys in linux
+title: how to work with gpg keys in apt
 ---

 ## Key is stored in legacy trusted.gpg keyring (/etc/apt/trusted.gpg)